Bronze Age Britain: Bronze

+Copper was exported to the continent from sites such as the Great Orme mine in northern Wales, as was gold from Cornwall (notably used to make the Nebra Sky Disc associated with the Únětice culture in central Europe).

-The bronze axehead, made by casting, was at first similar to its stone predecessors but then developed a socket for the wooden handle to fit into and a small loop or ring to make lashing the two together easier.
+Bronze axeheads, made by casting, were at first similar to their stone predecessors but then developed a socket for the wooden handle to fit into and a small loop or ring to make lashing the two together easier.
 Groups of unused axes are often found together, suggesting ritual deposits to some, but many archaeologists believe that elite groups collected bronze items and perhaps restricted their use among the wider population.
 Bronze swords of a graceful "leaf" shape, swelling gently from the handle before coming to a tip, have been found in considerable numbers, along with spear heads and arrow points.

-Great Britain had large reserves of tin in the areas of Cornwall and Devon in what is now South West England and thus tin mining began.
-By around 1600 BC, the South-West experiencing a trade boom, as British tin was exported across Europe.

 Bronze Age Britons were also skilled at making jewellery from gold, as well as occasional objects like the Rillaton Cup and Mold Cape.
 Many examples have been found in graves of the wealthy Wessex culture of Southern Britain, but they are not as frequent as Irish finds.
+The earliest gold objects include gold lunulae, dating from c, 2400-2000 BC.

 The greatest quantities of bronze objects found in what is now England were discovered in East Cambridgeshire, where the most important finds were recovered in Isleham (more than 6500 pieces).

 The earliest known metalworking building was found at Sigwells, Somerset, England.
 Several casting mould fragments were fitted to a Wilburton type sword held in Somerset County Museum.
 They were found in association with cereal grain that has been dated to the 12th century BC by carbon dating.